 This hypoallergenic diet uses novel food items such as venison and lamb, and contains no additives.
 The ingredients (such as raw meat, fruits, and vegetables) are air-dried so they remain fresh and the vitamins and enzymes which are normally destroyed by cooking are retained.

-You can get either rice and duck, or rice and venison.
-Both are of high quality and do not contain any artificial colorings, artificial flavors, or additives.
+You can get duck and oatmeal, salmon and potato, salmon and peas, and more.
+The ingredients are of high quality and do not contain any artificial colorings, artificial flavors, or additives.

 You can get different protein and carbohydrate combos such as fish and sweet potato, duck and potato, venison and sweet potato, and so on.
 All ingredients are natural and human-grade, and of course these foods do not contain any artificial colorings, artificial flavors, or additives.